 Kevin Mumford (PhD, Stanford, 1993) writes on modern U.S. urban history, and is particularly interested in studying why public spaces produce certain racial and sexual relations, identities, institutions, as well as how shifts in the public sphere affect the politics of the city.
 He plans to teach a course on African American urban history since 1917, and is working on a book about African American gay activism and identity formation, largely in Philadelphia, with excursions into Milwaukee and Washington, D.C

 Kathryn Oberdeck specializes in the cultural, social and intellectual history of the US in the nineteenth and twentieth century, with emphases on working-class history, cultures of space and place, urban planning and cultures of sanitation and hygiene, and comparative histories of the US and South Africa.
 She published The Evangelist and the Impresario: Religion, Entertainment, and Cultural Politics in America, 1884-1914 (Johns Hopkins, 1999) and is currently at work on a history of the uses of urban planning and class conflicts over space and place in the company town of Kohler, Wisconsin and a comparative history on perspectives on urban blight from below in Chicago, Illinois and Durban, South Africa.

 Mark Steinberg works on the cultural and social history of Russia and the USSR and comparative urban history in the late nineteenth and early twentieth centuries, with a particular emphasis on the city, modernities, revolution, popular culture, and emotions.
 His book Proletarian Imagination: Self, Modernity, and the Sacred in Russia, 1910-1925 (Cornell 2002) examined these and other themes in the writing of worker-poets.
 In Petersburg Fin-de-Siecle (Yale 2011), he examined how a wide range of “urban writers,” especially newspaper journalists, interpreted the experience of modernity.
 Key themes included the street, death, decadence, time, and urban “moods.”
-His newest project explores normativity and deviance in urban public spaces in Leningrad, Odessa, and Shanghai in the 1920s and 1930s.
+His newest project explores deviance and discipline in urban public spaces in Leningrad, Odessa, New York, and Shanghai in the long 1920s.